 SOAP Password Synchronization: This packages contains the policies that enable the SOAP driver to synchronize passwords.
 If you want to synchronize passwords, verify that this option is selected.
-For more information, see the NetIQ Identity Manager Password Management Guide.
+For more information, see the NetlQ Identity Manager Password Management Guide.

 Managed System Information: This package contains the policies that enable the Identity Reporting Module.
-For more information, see the NetlQ Identity Reporting Module Guide.
+For more information, see the Administrator Guide to NetIQ Identity Reporting.